Create a Website Account - Manage notification subscriptions, save form progress and more.

 During the Crusades, many knights became fire fighters out of necessity.
 Their enemies had resorted to throwing glass bombs containing naptha and sailing their war vessels containing naptha, rosin, sulfur, and flaming oil into the vessels of the knights.
 Many knights were called to perform heroic deeds by rescuing fellow knights and extinguishing fires.
 In acknowledgement of these feats, the cross worn by these knights was decorated and inscribed.
 This was considered a most honorable acclaim.

-I) If you purchased your car from a New Hampshire dealership you will need to bring the blue title application marked ‘Town Clerk’s Copy’.
-(If the vehicle that you purchased is newer then the current year, you will need to bring in the vehicles window sticker).
+I) If you purchased your car from a New Hampshire dealership you will need to bring the title application marked ‘Town Clerk’s Copy’.

 II) If you purchased your vehicle out of state you will need to bring the original title or certificate of origin, and a bill of sale.